paulsump/futurama_quiz/README.md

 ## Last minute checks

-- Check all TODOs
+- //Check all TODOs
-- Check able to run on any device.
+- //Check able to run on any device.

 ### Tests to do